 BEACON00128B systemServicesCoordinator running combo

-This is a list of the system processes that make up a 128T router.
-(There is a similar, but different set that exists on a 128T conductor.)
+This is a list of the system processes that make up an SSR.
+(There is a similar, but different set that exists on an SSR conductor.)
 The fourth column in the output shows whether a process is primary (has leadership) or not.
 As you can see in this output, it is not unusual for one node to be leader for some processes and not others; for example,

 BEACON00128A is the leader for